codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

-## Monitor resources for selected GitOps application
+## Monitor resources for selected Argo CD application

 Monitor the resources deployed in the current version of the selected application in the Current State tab.